pythonhacker/varuh/README.md

     Password:
     Decryption complete.
     Switched active database successfully.

+## Database Migration

+(New in version 0.4)

+When new features are added - sometimes new fields would be required to be added in the database schema.
+To make sure your old databases work with the new features in such cases, the `--migrate` option can be used to migrate your existing databases.

+	$ ./varuh -m /home/anand/mypasswds
+	Password:
+	Decryption complete.
+	Migrating tables ...

+	Encryption complete.
+	Migration successful.

+For migration you need to provide the database path - even for the active database.
+Once migrated, you can continue to use your database as before.

+NOTE: It is suggested to make a backup copy of your current active database before migration.

 ## Manual encryption and decryption

 You can manually encrypt the current database using the `-e` option.